teslae1/batmobile/README.md

 │       │   └── domaintests  <--
 ```

-using the batmobile (c.bat) script:
+Using the batmobile (c.bat) script:
 ![using batmobile c.bat script](./gifs/batmobile_navigate.gif)

+Using cd:
 ![using cd](./gifs/cd_navigate.gif)

 ## Replacing cd.. with c